 Integrated with Microsoft 365, Planner is a simple, card-based tool for team collaboration.
 It allows teams to create plans, assign tasks, and see charts of their progress.
 Prioritization is straightforward, using buckets and labels to organize work.

-- Add custom columns: Add columns to represent your chosen framework.
-For an Impact vs. Effort matrix, you can add a “Rating” column for Impact and another for Effort.
-For RICE, add “Numbers” columns for each component.
+Add Numbers Columns or Rating Columns to reflect your chosen framework.
+For an Impact vs. Effort matrix, create one column for impact and one for effort.
+For RICE, add columns for reach, impact, confidence, and effort so every item is evaluated consistently.

 What to look for in a prioritization tool